TheRyuu/ffdshow/readme.txt

     ffdshow can be configured to display subtitles, to enable or disable various built-in codecs, to grab screenshots, to enable keyboard control, and to enhance movies with increased resolution, sharpness, and many other post-processing filters.Some of the postprocessing is borrowed from the MPlayer project and AviSynth filters.

 2. Features

    - fast video decompression using optimized MMX, SSE and 3DNow! code
    - support for different codecs: Xvid and all DIVX versions
    - support for H.264/AVC (Advanced Video Coding)
-   - support for MPEG1/2, WMV1/2/3, WVC1, VP5/6, SVQ1/3, DV and more...
+   - support for MPEG1/2, WMV1/2/3, WVC1, VP5/6, SVQ1/3, DV...
    - additional support for MSMPEG4v1, MSMPEG4v2, MSMPEG4v3 and H.263
    - deinterlacing support (set interlace flag) for H.264 MBAFF.
    - hardware deinterlacing support for RAW video